sujithac-IT/smart-sensor-glove/README.md

 # Smart Sensor Glove for Real-Time Gesture-Based Voice Communication Using ESP32

-A wearable assistive communication system that detects hand gestures using flex sensors and converts them directly into real-time voice output.
+A wearable assistive communication system that uses multilanguages to detects hand gestures using flex sensors and converts them directly into real-time voice output.
 The project is designed to support speech-impaired individuals through a low-cost, portable, and practical solution.

 # Smart Sensor Glove for Real-Time Gesture-Based Voice Communication Using ESP32